-- A New Approach to Short-Term Ratings
+- Fitch's Approach to Short-Term Ratings

 - Transparency for Investors

 - Are Your Investment Guidelines Leaving You Behind?

 - The Reality of Rating Agency Coverage Has Changed

 - Investment Flexibility Matters

 - Mitigate Your Exposure to Outliers

 - Fitch's Ratings Are Time-Tested

 - In Summary

-A New Approach to Short-Term Ratings
+Fitch's Approach to Short-Term Ratings

-A recurring market question over many years has been whether the traditional correspondence table approach used by all rating agencies for investment-grade short-term ratings allowed adequate distinction for better short-term profiles from the baseline expected at each long-term rating level.
-The traditional correspondence table approach inevitably resulted in an inflexible linkage between long-term and short-term ratings, especially for our corporate ratings.
+A recurring market question over many years has been whether the traditional correspondence table approach used by all rating agencies for investmentgrade short-term ratings allowed adequate distinction for better short-term profiles from the baseline expected at each long-term rating level.
+The traditional correspondence table approach inevitably resulted in an inflexible linkage between long-term and shortterm ratings, especially for our corporate ratings.